SimBim5/PVNormPrediction/README.md

 # ☀️🔋⚡ PV Norms  💡🌞🔌

 As already mentioned, there are many norms for connection of photovoltaic power plants in germany, proposed over the last 20 years.
-For our predicitons, we consider the following 4 PV Norms:
+Because we want to predict PV norms based on the behavior when the frequency is reduced, the following 4 PV norms are observed:

 1. DIN V VDE V (2006)
 ![LINDA 2.0](Photos/2.png)